vans0090/vans0090.github.io/readme.md

 2. Internet.
 3. Youtube.

-Some of the things that are solutions to my _above mentioned_ problems are:
+Some of the things that are solutions to my _,above mentioned,_ problems are:
 * Pushing everytime you make 3-4 changes to avoid long time waiting and even _"timed out session"_ in future.
 * using _**/-(forward slash)**_ to link files outside the folder.
 * Using **target="_blank"** to open any file in a new tab.